 In our analysis, we consider a set of pseudo-events for analysing the behaviour of indices during randomly selected weather conditions.
 A broader climatological assessment, computing hourly indices for time-intervals of several decades is beyond the scope of this study.
 Considering that PLs are rare events, the association between areas and times with high index values with areas and times of observed PLs might be overestimated.
 Future studies could build on this analysis, for example, by analysing longer PL data sets, such as provided in Rojo et al. (2019), taking into account different geographical areas and considering alternative performance metrics, such as the extremal dependence index (EDI, Wulff and Domeisen, 2019).
-If the performance of diagnostic indices shown in this study for a limited time-interval (2002-2011) and geographical region proof to be robust in other times and regions, then the new indices might be a useful complement for marine services on PLs.
+If the performance to strong static instability conditions in the lower troposphere (Michel et al., 2018).
+Ultimately, the choice of an appropriate

-The methods for 3-D interactive visual analysis of ERA5 data introduced here (Sect.
+- of diagnostic indices shown in this study for a limited time-interval (2002-2011) and geographical region prove to be robust in other times and regions, then the new indices might be a useful complement for marine services on PLs. - 585 The methods for 3-D interactive visual analysis of ERA5 data introduced here (Sect.
 2.2, Sect.
-3.1) are publicly available (Met.3D - Homepage, 2021; Met.3D - Documentation, 2021; Met.3D - Documentation ERA5, 2021) and can be used generically, for interactive visual analysis of meteorological phenomena resolved in ERA5 data.
+3.1) are publicly available (Met.3D Homepage, 2021; Met.3D Documentation, 2021; Met.3D Documentation ERA5, 2021) and can be used generically, for interactive visual analysis of meteorological phenomena resolved in ERA5 data.
 We see great potential in using methods for interactive 3-D visual data exploration during the explorative phases of scientific workflows, as performed in this study, for detailed meteorological case-analyses, diagnosis of model simulations and development of new hypotheses.